Jev1337/Quizizz-Assistant/README.md

 ## License

-This project is licensed under the GNU v3 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL v3 License - see the [LICENSE](LICENSE) file for details.

 ## Disclaimer